seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **LAUNCELOT**
 I know not what I shall think of that: but I am
-Launcelot, the Jew’s man, and I am sure Margery your
+Launcelot, the Jew's man, and I am sure Margery your
 wife is my mother.

 **GOBBO**
-Her name is Margery, indeed: I’ll be sworn, if thou
+Her name is Margery, indeed: I'll be sworn, if thou
 be Launcelot, thou art mine own flesh and blood.
 Lord worshipped might he be! what a beard hast thou
 got! thou hast got more hair on thy chin than
 Dobbin my fill-horse has on his tail.

 **LAUNCELOT**
-It should seem, then, that Dobbin’s tail grows
+It should seem, then, that Dobbin's tail grows
 backward: I am sure he had more hair of his tail
 than I have of my face when I last saw him.

 **GOBBO**
 Lord, how art thou changed!
 How dost thou and thy
 master agree?
 I have brought him a present.
 How
-’gree you now?
+'gree you now?

 **LAUNCELOT**
 Well, well: but, for mine own part, as I have set
 up my rest to run away, so I will not rest till I
 have run some ground.
-My master’s a very Jew: give
+My master's a very Jew: give
 him a present! give him a halter: I am famished in
 his service; you may tell every finger I have with
 my ribs.
 Father, I am glad you are come: give me